 Disposing Of Your Phone

-If you ever decide to sell or dispose your mobile phone or other type of mobile device, make sure to reset the device back to factory settings.
+If you ever decide to sell or dispose of your mobile phone or other types of mobile device, make sure to reset the device back to factory settings.
 Remove any additional memory storage cards like MicroSD card.
 Double check to make sure that all of your personal information and data has been removed so the next owner does not have access to it.

 Being more aware of security vulnerabilities, actively bolstering your security settings and becoming familiar with the kind of scams that are circulating will all decrease your chances of becoming a victim.